stefanos1316/sendMail/README.md

 If the above step is successful, then you can start sending emails:

 	$ ./sendMail -x -t "receiversMail" -s "emailSubject" -m "emailBody"

+You can also add the executable `sendMail` file under the `/usr/local/bin` in order to invoke the command from anywhere.

+	# sudo mv sendMail /usr/local/bin